 Yes, we gladly ship to APO addresses.
 We do not charge any more for this service than the standard US domestic shipping charge that’s generated by our website.

 We offer a 10% discount for orders made by the U.S. government, and by government personnel including military and law enforcement.
+The discount also extends to Fire and EMT personnel.
 The criteria for this is that the item is being purchased by a currently employed military professional, for personal professional use.
 Orders made to our online store can have the discount amount applied to them, upon request.

 Eberlestock sincerely appreciates the work of our military and public safety personnel.
 We gladly offer a 10% discount* for orders made by the U.S. Federal, state, and local agencies, and by military and law enforcement personnel.
 The item must be purchased by a currently employed military or agency professional.

-The procedure for receiving a Military/LE discount requires you to set up an account prior to placing your order.
+The procedure for receiving a Military/LE/Fire/EMT discount requires you to set up an account prior to placing your order.
 Please take the following steps:

 1. Go to the online Eberlestock Factory Store (link from navigation bar at top of this page), and create a “Login” account.